bttarchive/download-segments/README.md

 # Simple step-by-step guide on how to download (multiple) videos in the highest quality that has audio via yt-dlp

-This guide/read-me is also accessible [here](https://docs.google.com/document/d/1F5i2KcRXA-jX6Yj2-a_R7R1qdj7F6c0s8sJyzs2Ryaw/edit?usp=sharing).
-Please read this read-me or the document (at least the part that you want to use) before downloading anything and/or asking questions.
+Please read this read-me (or at least the part that you want to use) before downloading anything and/or asking questions.
 If something is unclear or not working correctly, DM me on Discord (@Matze#7132).

 —